radhika2104/spotify/README.md

 Spotify clone implemented using Spotify's API.

 🔗Live Link: [https://spotify-clone-rm.netlify.app/](https://spotify-clone-rm.netlify.app/)
 - Note: The above link is for authorized users(refer user registeration for more).
-Github code for the same is in main branch and main URL link
+Github code for the same is in main branch

 🔗Live Link for guest user login: https://rm-spotify-guestuser.netlify.app/
 - Note: The above link is for guest user login.
 Github code for the same is in suggest-guest-login branch.